EHS 005: Management Policy

 The EH&S Operations Committee is chaired by the director of EH&S.

-Faculty-chaired committees overseeing aspects of the ASU EH&S program impacting research activities (Institutional Biosafety Committee, Radiation Safety Committee) shall maintain their role of faculty governance and shall report to and be appointed by the vice president for Research and Economic Affairs.
+Faculty-chaired committees overseeing aspects of the ASU EH&S program impacting research activities (Institutional Biosafety Committee, Radiation Safety Committee) shall maintain their role of faculty governance and shall report to and be appointed by the senior vice president for Knowledge Enterprise Development or designee.
 Additionally, the Institutional Biosafety Committee and the Radiation Safety Committee review research proposals relative to their field of expertise.

 These committees and other non-faculty chaired EH&S committees will be responsible for recommending policies related to their area of program oversight to the Policy Committee.